Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions

-A sequence of quantizers is to be applied to a source $X$ of distribution $f_X$ supported on the interval $[0,1]$.
+A sequence of quantizers is to be applied to a source $X$ with pdf $f_X$ supported on the interval $[0,1]$.
 The distortion of the quantizers is measured by squared error.
 For any fixed- or variable-rate constraint, the optimal quantizer can be realized in companding form, so we seek an asymptotically optimal companding function.

-For high-resolution techniques to be valid, both the companding function and the source distribution must satisfy certain smoothness requirements.
+For high-resolution techniques to be valid, both the companding function and the source pdf must satisfy certain smoothness requirements.
 We assume the source satisfies conditions UO1 and UO2, and we optimize only among companding functions that satisfy UO3 and UO4:

 \begin{description} \item[UO1.]
-The source distribution $f$ is bounded and supported on the interval $[0,1]$. \item[UO2.]
-The first derivative of the source distribution $f'$ is defined and bounded on all but a finite number of points in $[0,1]$. \item[UO3.]
+The source pdf $f$ is bounded and supported on the interval $[0,1]$. \item[UO2.]
+The first derivative of the source pdf $f'$ is defined and bounded on all but a finite number of points in $[0,1]$. \item[UO3.]
 We optimize among companding functions that are differentiable. \item[UO4.]
 The integral $\int_0^1 f(x)w'(x)^{-2} \, dx$ is finite. \end{description}